 - Cost Efficiency: Reduced need for physical office space and equipment can save costs.

-- Flexibility: Team members can often work from anywhere, promoting work-life balance.
+- Flexibility: Team members can often work from anywhere.

-- Scalability: It is easier to scale the team up or down based on project needs.
+- Scalability: It’s easier to scale the team up (vs. not) based on project needs.
+Of course, this is from an operational standpoint.
+Finding the talent is another story.

 (P.S.
-This is not a comprehensive list.
-Comment below if you know of any additional benefits.)
+This is a partial list.
+Comment below with additional benefits.)

 Digital Team Challenges: